-You see, your home’s sewage system is setup like a tree: there are multiple drain lines from different water appliances that all feed into one main “trunk”.
-So when there’s a clog in the main trunk, the water draining from the smaller branch lines have nowhere to go, except back.
+You see, your home’s sewage system is set up like a tree: there are multiple drain lines from different water appliances that all feed into one main “trunk”.
+So, when there’s a clog in the main trunk, the water draining from the smaller branch lines has nowhere to go, except back.

 Not sure if you have multiple backed up lines?
 Well, do you hear all the following plumbing fixtures making a gurgling noise?